 I-beam construction secures into the upper sides of base cabinets provide long-term strength and keep cabinets square during shipping and installation.
 Less expensive alternatives to integrated I-beams include triangular corner gussets and braces.
 Since gussets and braces are stapled to the cabinet sides, they add no strength to the cabinet.
 Over time, especially if affected by moisture, these cabinets have a higher chance of warping and bending.

 I-beams are ½-inch stretchers used in base cabinet construction.
-I-beams are locked and secured in a dado joint, capturing all four sides of the cabinet to secure and provide the cabinet with long-term strength, keeping the box square and true during shipping and installation.
+I-beams are locked and secured in a dado joint, capturing all four sides of the cabinet.
+This secures and provides the cabinet with long-term strength, keeping the box square and true during shipping and installation.

 - Corner gussets or braces